Serviceberries (or Juneberries) are native deciduous shrubs with edible fruit.

 Twigs are slender and flexible, reddish-brown without hair at flowering time.
 The buds are long and pointed, with a number of scales which are also reddish-brown with yellow-green margins, and usually the margins have a little fine hair.
 New growth is green.

-The leaves are alternate, simple, ovate in shape, 1-1/2 to 3 inches long, with a toothed margin 5 to 8 teeth per 1/3 inch and usually these teeth are only on the upper 2/3rds of the leaf edge.
+The leaves are alternate, simple, ovate in shape, 1-1/2 to 3 inches long, with a toothed margin only on the upper 2/3rds of the leaf edge.
 The tip forms an abrupt point, the base is either rounded or subcordate (showing a slight heart-shape).
 The vein pattern is pinnate, the upper surface a pale green initially maturing to dull green while the underside is paler with many fine hair at flowering time.
 The leaves are folded lengthwise down the middle in the buds (said to be 'conduplicate') rather than arranged in overlapping scales.
+There is considerable variation in leaves.

-The inflorescence is a short dense raceme, several inches long, with 5 to 10 stalked flowers at the end of the twigs before the leaves unfurl or with the leaves in the northern part of the plants range.
+The inflorescence is a short dense raceme, several inches long, with 6 to 9 (usually) stalked flowers at the end of the twigs before the leaves unfurl or with the leaves in the northern part of the plants range.

 The flowers of Amelanchier are showy.
-The five white petals of the corolla are narrowly oblong, tips rounded, and the lobes of the calyx are reflexed at flowering forming 5 conspicuous pointed teeth and placed so as to appear between the white petals.
+The five white petals of the corolla are narrowly oblong, tips rounded, and the lobes of the calyx (sepals) are recurved at flowering forming 5 conspicuous pointed teeth and placed so as to appear between the white petals.
 The inside surfaces of the sepals are hairy and usually the back side also.
-Flowers have 20 stamens and 5 styles.
-The ovary summit is rounded and with dense hair.
+Flowers usually have 20 stamens and usually have 5 styles although stamens may be as few as 10 and styles 4.
+The ovary summit is rounded and usually with dense hair.
 Flower stalks are usually smooth but some may have spare hair.

 Fruit: Flowers mature to a 1/4 - 3/8 inch pome (berry-like) clustered like the flowers on short stalks, turning to red or purple-black in late summer.
 Each pome contains about 4 to 10 seeds.
 Fruits are edible.
 Seed needs cold exposure to break dormancy.
 Sow fresh berries and let them overwinter.